 What is shoulder replacement surgery?

 In shoulder replacement surgery, a doctor removes the end of the upper arm bone.
-Often he or she also takes out the end of the shoulder bone.
+Often they also take out the end of the shoulder bone.
 The ends are replaced with plastic or metal pieces.

-You will probably stay in the hospital for 2 or 3 days after your surgery.
+Your doctor will let you know if you will stay in the hospital or if you can go home the day of surgery.
+Some people stay in the hospital 1 or 2 days.
 Your rehabilitation program (rehab) starts when you are in the hospital.
 You will do this rehab for about 3 months or longer.

 After surgery and rehab, you probably will have much less pain than before.
 And you should be able to return to your usual activities.
 But your doctor may advise you not to do activities that put stress on that shoulder, such as weight lifting or tennis.